Visionaryofthefuture/CRM-Data-Analysis/README.md

     Exploratory Data Analysis : performing joins on different Dataframe to extract more insights, creating charts to visualise results, etc
     Predictive Modeling

 The results are presented in a PowerPoint presentation.
+Link for the same : https://docs.google.com/presentation/d/1XxTbjYkM7f-P3rhRX8dJnpL2V6FJHGfNG3sMaF3keYQ/edit#slide=id.gcb9a0b074_1_0

 Results